pathunstrom/game-tutorial/lessons/6-slow-down..md

 # Guns too fast

-So we need to put a limiter on out Player.
+So we need to put a limiter on our Player.

     def __init__(self, scene):
         super().__init__(scene)